Social Housing Mortgage Experts

 Emergency Hostels and Shelters

-Tenants in Emergency Hostels and Shelters are highly vulnerable and require immediate, comprehensive support.
-As a result, lenders often take a more cautious approach, which may lead to mortgage products in the tier 2 range with slightly higher costs.
+Tenants in Emergency Hostels and Shelters are classed as vulnerable and require immediate, comprehensive support.
+As a result, lenders often take a more cautious approach, but as long as care is not being provided borrowers can find competitive buy to let mortgage options in the tier 1 range.

 GET IN TOUCH